 [Heading inserted by No. 73 of 2003 s.
 14.]

-15. Application for vehicle dealer’s licence
+15. Vehicle dealer’s licence, application for and grant of

 (1) Subject to this Act, a person, not being a body corporate, who applies to the Commissioner in the approved form for a vehicle dealer’s licence of a particular category and pays to the Commissioner the prescribed fee therefor shall be granted such a licence upon satisfying the Commissioner —